Joe Jackson (talent manager): Children

-Public image
+Public image and controversy

 In the late 1980s, Joseph's image as a father became tarnished as the media reported stories told by his children that he was abusive toward them.
-When he managed his family, he allegedly ordered each of them to call him "Joseph", which contributed to several siblings having been estranged from him.
-Michael claimed that from a young age he was physically and emotionally abused by his father, enduring incessant rehearsals, whippings and name-calling, but also said that his father's strict discipline played a large part in his success.
+All of his children called him "Joseph", which sometimes made them feel estranged from him.
+Michael claimed that from a young age, he was physically and emotionally abused by his father, enduring incessant rehearsals, whippings and name-calling, but also said that his father's strict discipline played a large part in his success.
 Michael first spoke openly about his childhood abuse in a 1993 interview with Oprah Winfrey.
 He said that during his childhood, he often cried from loneliness.
 Michael recalled that Joseph sat in a chair with a belt in his hand as Michael and his siblings rehearsed and that "if you didn't do it the right way, he would tear you up, really get you."
 Joseph admitted to whipping his children with switches and belts as punishment, but said he did not do so at random, and claimed never to have used any hard object as he felt was implied by the word "beating."

 Both Joe and Katherine have denied the characterization of abuse.
 Katherine said that the whippings and physical punishments were common back then when Michael and his siblings grew up.
 Other siblings, Jackie, Tito, Jermaine and Marlon, have denied that their father was abusive.
+La Toya however claims her father sexually abused her and her sister as a child while the mother enabled it.
+Rebbie called the police on her father over the sexual abuse, and the mother told the police nothing happened.
 Despite the allegations, Michael honored his father with an annual "Joseph Jackson Day" at Neverland Ranch and ultimately forgave him, noting that Joseph's difficult upbringing in the Great Depression and the Jim Crow South, along with his working-class adulthood, hardened him emotionally and made him push his children to succeed as entertainers.

-Joe was played by Lawrence Hilton-Jacobs in the mini-series The Jacksons: An American Dream and by Frederic Tucker in the 2004 VH1 biopic Man in the Mirror: The Michael Jackson Story.
-He was voiced by Tom Kenny in the 2000 web cartoon Murry Wilson: Rock N' Roll Dad.

-Later years
+Later life

 In 2011, Jackson was inducted into the Arkansas Black Hall of Fame.
-In 2014, when his late son Michael was posthumously inducted into the Rhythm and Blues Music Hall of Fame with a Lifetime Achievement Award, Jackson accepted the award on his behalf.
+In 2014, when his son Michael was posthumously inducted into the Rhythm and Blues Music Hall of Fame with a Lifetime Achievement Award, Jackson accepted the award on his behalf.
 The following year Jackson himself was awarded the organization's Humanitarian Award.
 In June 2015, Jackson appeared at the BET Awards 2015 with his daughter Janet as she accepted the Ultimate Icon Award.

 On July 27, 2015, Jackson was rushed to a hospital after a stroke and heart arrhythmia while celebrating his 87th birthday in Brazil.
 He was not stable enough to fly out of the country for further treatment until two weeks later.
 Upon his arrival to Los Angeles on August 11, he was treated at the Cedars-Sinai Medical Center to correct his blurred vision following the stroke.
 In January 2017, Jackson's brother Lawrence died.